dbernard/dbernard.github.io/_posts/2024-12-18-how-healthy-experimentation-drives-healthy-innovation.md

 This harm can come in the form of **distrust** in your organization's experiments, **instability** in your experimentation framework, and difficulty understanding why all of the above might be happening.

+As a result, unhealthy experiments can make the process of decision making feel like wading through mud.
+When we finally do come to some conclusion, its usually a bit unsatisfying due to the cloud of uncertainty hanging overhead.
+Worse yet, if that conclusion turns out to be incorrect, our time is spent undoing the damage rather than moving on to the next initiative.

 Healthy experimentation and a culture that puts value on experimentation are accelerators, allowing your organization to learn more about its customers and